mrjackyliang/homebridge-adt-pulse/README.md

 Select the appropriate setting based on your country, as the ability to switch between countries is determined by the ADT region you are subscribed to.

 ## Finding the Device Fingerprint
 Since the introduction of 2-factor authentication, a device fingerprint has become a necessity during login.
-To retrieve the fingerprint, follow these steps:

-1. Log in to the ADT Pulse portal, complete the MFA challenge, and choose to "Trust this device" (you can name the device as you see fit).
-2. Using the same browser that was used for login, visit the [ADT Pulse Device Fingerprint Detector](https://raw.githack.com/mrjackyliang/homebridge-adt-pulse/main/fingerprint/index.html) web page.
-3. Click the "Copy Fingerprint" button and paste it into the `fingerprint` value in the `config.json` file.

-For a detailed breakdown of the device fingerprint contents, explore the "Device Details" tab located at the top right of the web page.
+Starting from `v3.4.0`, you no longer need to use an external tool to retrieve the fingerprints.
+The dedicated Homebridge setup wizard will help retrieve your fingerprint for you.

 ## Specifying the Operational Mode
 This plugin offers three operational modes: "Normal", "Paused", and "Reset".
 To configure these modes, use the following settings: